RRomeroJr/clozer/README.md

 # Note Maker - Automated Anki Card Generator

-This project automates the process of converting my daily notes into Anki flashcards using AI models.
+This project automates the process of converting my personal daily notes into Anki flashcards using AI.
 It consists of two main components: a note maker LoRA that converts raw notes into structured JSON objects, and a deck assigner LoRA that categorizes these notes into appropriate Anki decks.

 # Installation